hongs13/learngit/readme.txt

-git is a version control system git is Free software
+git is a Dis tributed version control system git is Free software